vrandall66/front-end-submissions-public/1906/mod-2/fitlit/ayla-pol.md

 That will help format your test output a little cleaner and help group all of these related tests together

 ### Encapsulation / Breaking Logic into Components
-* [ ] 4: Application is expertly divided into logical components each with a clear, single responsibility.
+* [x] 4: Application is expertly divided into logical components each with a clear, single responsibility.
 * [ ] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.

 ### User Interface
-* [ x ] 4: The application is pleasant, logical, and easy to understand.
+* [x] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
 * [ ] 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.
 * [ ] 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * [ ] 1: The application is confusing or difficult to use.